 So, if an investment doesn’t go to plan, solutions can be implemented with efficiency and speed, making all the difference for client legal costs and relationships.

 It can be overwhelming to deal with entities in other jurisdictions and manage contracts in disparate legal systems.
 Investors are sometimes put off by the challenges and costs they might incur making cross-border investments.

-Anticipating issues with a Hunit contract enables advisors to give their clients the best advice on the future of their cross-border investments, and provides investors with an additional layer of security, since contracts on the blockchain are tamper-proof, traceable, and easy to execute.
+Anticipating issues with a Hunit SLC enables advisors to give their clients the best advice on the future of their cross-border investments, and provides investors with an additional layer of security, since contracts on the blockchain are tamper-proof, traceable, and easy to execute.